safing/docs/portmaster/guides/dns-configuration.md

 ###### IP

-DNS Server configurations **must** use the server IP address instead of it's hostname.
+DNS Server configurations **must** use the server IP address instead of its hostname.
 Using a domain is not possible because there is no guarantee that there is another DNS Server available to resolve that domain.

 ###### Port